Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift: Introduction and main results

 has uniqueness problems.
 Note that Equation \eqref{eq:ODE} only has uniqueness problems on the set of zeros of $b$.
 For simplicity, we assume that $b$ has a single zero (or Peano's point) and is the $0$ of $\R^d$.

 As the noise restores uniqueness to Peano's phenomenon, a natural question is to address the limit of the solution of the stochastic equation \eqref{eq:EDE} as the intensity $\ve$ of the noise tends to $0$.
 Such a procedure is referred to as taking the fluid limit of the family of processes $\left\{ X^\ve \right\}_\ve$.
 The intuition is that the fluid limit should select some \emph{important} solutions among all the solutions of the original ODE since those are the solutions that are stable under perturbation.
-As they are obtained by forcing the dynamics randomly, those important solutions should be regarded as being the most meaningful ones from a physical point of view.
+Because they are obtained by forcing the dynamics at random, those important solutions should be regarded as the most meaningful from a physical point of view.